tamilieberman/IntrasamplePolymorphismCaller/README.md

 (2) Find major allele frequencies in negative control sample using *maf_from_matrix.m*: (optional)<br>
 ------------------------------------------------------------
-See header of this file for use on this command. <br>
 One of the most useful filters is masking polymorphic positions found in a negative (isogenic) control sample.
-This sample quickly calculates the major allele frequency at each genomic position in your negative control using the output from pileup_to_diversity.mat<br>
+This function quickly calculates the major allele frequency at each genomic position in your negative control (or any sample) using the output from pileup_to_diversity.mat<br>
 Usage:<br>
 *control_freqs=maf_from_matrix(INFILE,OUTFILE)*<br>
 Example:<br>